kubernetes-retired/contrib/404-server/README.md

 # 404-server (default backend)

-404-server is a simple webserver that satisfies the ingress, which means it have to do two things:
+404-server is a simple webserver that satisfies the ingress, which means it has to do two things:

-1. It should serve a 404 page at /
+ 1. Serves a 404 page at `/`
-2. It should serve 200 on a /healthz endpoint
+ 2. Serves 200 on a `/healthz`

 ## How to release: